SGM Herbert A. Friedman (Ret.)

 World War II to the Enemy

 America threatened Japan with leaflet depictions of bombs on more than one occasion.
-Office of War Information leaflet 2014 is very impressive from a visual standpoint.
+Office of War Information leaflet 2013 is very impressive from a visual standpoint.
 It shows a highly detailed and polished vertical black bomb on a red background.
 There is no text on the front.
+Curiously, the same exact image is found on leaflet 2014.
+I will translate both leaflets.

 This leaflet could have been a bomb.